RoyAyo/neon-transfer/README.md

 # NOTE

 - Network can be slow and transactions may fail for differents reasons.
-These transactions will attempt to restart a couple of times and stop.
+These transactions will attempt to restart a couple of times before.

-- You can always re-run, cancel instruction with `ctrl + c` and rerun.